flexitarian-diet-header-banner.jpg

 Is flexitarianism the answer to a more sustainable food system?

 Many people see the flexitarian approach as a good way of helping to battle obesity and reduce the environmental impact of our food today.
-While the individual impact may not be as great as for switching to a plant-based or vegetarian diet, flexitarian diets are likely to be accessible to more people and so could actually have a greater overall impact on improving the sustainability of our food as a society.
+While the individual impact may not be as great as for switching to a plant-based or vegetarian diet, flexitarian diets are likely to be accessible to more people, so they could have a greater overall impact on improving the sustainability of our food as a society.

 Many of us might struggle to give up meat completely - but we can all try to reduce our meat consumption and choose meat of better quality.
 In the end, the profits for the planet would be more than our own personal losses.